• Home

 What are the benefits of participating in NCPW photography workshops and photography classes?

-• Weekend or 2-day workshops will provide you with a plethora of photography-related information.
-These programs are designed to impart information, but most of all to get get the creative photographic juices flowing.
+• Weekend or 2-3 day workshops will provide you with a plethora of photography-related information.
+These programs are designed to impart information, but most of all to get the creative photographic juices flowing in the field.

 • Amazing locations, amazing photos, amazing people and just plain having fun.
 What could be better??

-• Travel With Others - often individuals are looking to take a vacation, but don't want to travel by themselves.
+• Travel With Others - often individuals are looking to take a vacation safely but don't want to travel by themselves.
 A photo workshop is the PERFECT answer to this dilemma.
 None of the insecurities of solo travel are involved with a photo workshop.
-We go to great locations, show you great photo opportunities, and you get to do it with others around you - others who are looking for the exact same adventure as you.
+You are taken to great locations, shown great photo opportunities, and you get to do it with others who are looking for the exact same adventure as you.

-• New Friends and New Contacts - there is no better way of getting to know other photographers than taking a photo workshop.
-You will meet and develop relationships with people you would have never thought could enter your life.
-Plus, it is amazing how much participants end up learning from each other as well.
+• New Friends and New Contacts - there is no better way of getting to know other photographers than by doing a photo workshop.
+You will meet and develop relationships with people who you otherwise likely wouldn't meet.
+Plus, it is amazing the amount participants learn from each other as well.

 • NO RESEARCH NECESSARY!
-All you have to do is sign up and get yourself to the location.
+All you have to do is sign up and get yourself to the starting location.
 After that, it is all taken care of.
-We do all of the research necessary to get you to the right place at the right time.
+NCPW does all of the research necessary to get you to the right place at the right time.
 Just concentrate on your camera and the gorgeous scenery around you.
-The places we take you are places that you would not necessarily find on your own....and your photos will reflect that.
+These are places that you would not necessarily have found on your own....and your photos will reflect that.

 • Feedback - NCPW extended workshops often provide critique sessions, giving constructive feedback on your photo shoot results.....comments are constructive and can offer guidance on how to make your images even better.